shadowga/website/_docs/3/b-buildmanage.md

    <br>
    You can even specify a WorldEdit selection (example, `r:#worldedit` or `r:#we`).

-If you want, you can use the latter parameters to be more specific.
+If you want, you can use the latter perimeters to be more specific.
  * `a:<action>` - Restricts the rollback to a certain action.
    <br>
    For example, if you only want to rollback placements, you can use `a:+block`.